learn-co-curriculum/reading-ios-nestedDataStructures/README.md

 ![](https://curriculum-content.s3.amazonaws.com/reading-ios-nested-data/4559-whaleception.jpg)

-The primary usefulness of method nesting is reduce the line count in your code and to improve readability.
+The primary usefulness of method nesting is to reduce the line count in your code and to improve readability.
 As a rule of thumb, nesting methods more than two or three levels deep begins to go against this purpose.
 Particularly when the brackets begin to pile up at the end of a statement, readability starts to diminish.
 To improve readability and to help you keep them in order, either use whitespace to group sets of brackets into pairs or threes, or just break out your nesting into separate statements.

 ## Nested Collections